ignetic/ee-samesite-cookies/samesite_cookies/README.md

 - Yes
 - No

-#### Apply this to all cookies or to just the entered ones below ####

-- Apply to entered cookies only:
-- Apply to ALL site-wide cookies (this applies SameSite attribute to all cookies on the site)

-#### Enter which cookies you would like to apply SameSite cookie paramter to ####

-Here you would enter into a textarea which cookies you would like to apply SameSite cookie attribute to.
-This would only apply when "Apply to entered cookies only" is selected.
-- Enter each cookie on a new line

 ### About SameSite cookies and Chrome: ###

 With recent changes to Google Chrome, cookies are now defaulted to SameSite=Lax.
 This may cause issues when attempting to send cookies to an external site.

-This addon can resolve issues where offsite cookies are required, such as offsite payment gateways and with 3D Secure.
+This addon can resolve issues where offsite cookies are required, such as offsite payment gateways and tracking that requires cross-site cookies.

 Note that not all browsers are compatible with SameSite=None.
 This addon will handle those that are not compatible and leave the parameter blank. https://www.chromium.org/updates/same-site/incompatible-clients